Corporate - Other taxesLast reviewed - 31 January 2023

 Mongolia does not have a separate transfer tax.
-Transfer of a right/licence granted by the state authorities is treated as sale of right and taxed at 10% under CIT law (for more details, please refer to the Taxes on corporate income section).
+Transfer of a right/licence except intellectual property right granted by the state authorities is treated as sale of right and taxed at 10% under CIT law.
+A sale of the intellectual property right is subject to 5% CIT (for more details, please refer to the Taxes on corporate income section).
 For individuals, transfer of a land right is subject to 10% under personal income tax (PIT) law.

 In the case of transfer of property, stamp duty will be applied.